More at rubyonrails.org:

 end

-Route globbing is a way to specify that a particular parameter should be matched to all the remaining parts of a route.
-For example:
+Wildcard segments allow for something called "route globbing", which is a way to specify that a particular parameter (*other above) be matched to the remaining part of a route.

 Wildcard segments can occur anywhere in a route.
 For example: